Lifeguard Training and Certification in Bronx County

 Requirements for Lifeguard Training in Bronx County

-To enroll in the ALA’s lifeguard training course in Bronx County, candidates must meet the minimum age requirements generally recognized nationwide:
+To enroll in the American Lifeguard Association’s lifeguard training course in Bronx County, candidates must meet the minimum age requirements generally recognized nationwide:

 • 15 years or older to work at a swimming pool or waterpark